 Getting Around South Padre Island

-|Car||If you wish to spend a day or two exploring nearby towns like Corpus Christi or Brownsville, a car may come in handy.
-Car rentals are available at the Brownsville / South Padre Island International Airport (BRO).|
+|Car||If you wish to explore neighboring towns like Brownsville or spend a few days in nearby Corpus Christi, a car may come in handy.
+Car rentals are available at the Brownsville South Padre Island International Airport.|

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.